 - Averted in Legionnaire, where the Khans have a literally religious hatred for Equestrian princess.

-- In Lost Boys, this trope arguably pulls double duty.
+- In Lost Boys, this trope pulls double duty.
 Kairi is not only a Princess of Heart, like in canon, but adopted princess of Disney Castle.
 Since the Destiny Islands were destroyed before Radiant Garden fell, the charm Aqua gave her ended up taking her to King Mickey and Queen Minnie, and things went from there.

 - In Equestria: A History Revealed, Celestia supposedly argues with Chrysalis on the virtues of being called a princess rather than a queen.
 Chrysalis quickly disagrees with this on a logical standpoint which leads to an argument.